 SLA appointed Design Lead for the David Crombie Park Revitalization

-We are happy to announce that SLA, as Design Lead Architects, and Totonto-based Arcadis IBI Group have been selected by the City of Toronto to lead the detailed design implementation for the David Crombie Park Revitalization Project.
+We are happy to announce that SLA, as Design Lead Architects, and Toronto-based Arcadis IBI Group have been selected by the City of Toronto to lead the detailed design implementation for the David Crombie Park Revitalization Project.

 The two-hectare park has been a central part of the St. Lawrence Neighborhood since the 1970s but is now showing its age and history of heavy use.
 The revitalization of the culturally important park will strengthen its role as a major landmark for Toronto’s historic St. Lawrence neighborhood, as well as support surrounding social infrastructure and entertainment areas, including the Distillery District and St. Lawrence Market.